-Park Stewardship

-We highly recommend that you also participate in the Park Ambassador program, which hires local youths to assist in maintaining and programming the park.
+Park Stewardship We highly recommend participating in the Park Ambassador program, which hires local youths to assist in maintaining and programming the park.

-Park Ambassadors are local youth employed to:
+Park Ambassadors:

 - Create a safe, clean and accessible park for everyone. - Plan fun activities for community residents of all ages. - Keep the park clean and neat. - Make sure the park is a welcoming green oasis.
 We have developed a Park Ambassador Handbook, a step-by-step guide to help Park Ambassador(s) maintain and program the new park.
 The Handbook lists everyday park tasks and is also a place to record what happens in the park.
 The ambassador youths will work closely with a community member, who will act as their mentor and guide through the entire process.

-APPENDIX

-There are many resources we didn't list in the toolkit.
+APPENDIX There are many resources we didn't list in the toolkit.
 Our 'Toolkit Library' contains many resources and links to material you might find helpful.
 You can download this Toolkit Library below:

 Park in a Truck Acknowledgments

 PARK IN A TRUCK NATIONAL AND LOCAL PARTNERS

 The following are a few partners that may be beneficial to your park building efforts.

 Nature Sacred

 In partnership with PiaT, they can expand the offerings of park designs.
-Read more about what they do and can offer at naturesacred.org/ local non-profit who funded first Park in a Truck park
+Read more about what they do and can offer at naturesacred.org/

 Citizens Planing Institute

 Greenfield Foundation

+Local non-profit who funded first Park in a Truck park

 West Philadelphia Real Estate

 Philly local real estate brokerage company dedicated to providing quality real estate services to those interested in the West Philadelphia area.

 Philadelphia Water Department

 PWD will partner with PiaT in development of parks by adding green infrastructure.
 Contact them for help with decoupling downspouts in your park or adding a rain garden.

 Neighborhood Gardens Trust

 A leader in urban land preservation

 CONTRIBUTORS TO DEVELOPMENT OF THE TOOLKIT

-The Landscape Architecture Program + The Lab for Social and Urban

-Innovation, Thomas Jefferson University
+The Landscape Architecture Program + The Lab for Social and Urban Innovation, Thomas Jefferson University

 The Audubon Society, Middle States

 Lamar Gore and the John Heinz Wildlife Refuge

 Kimberlee Douglas, Park in a Truck Founder, RLA ASLA, Director + Professor Landscape Architecture Program, Jefferson University

 Alexandra Zahn, RLA, ASLA, Park in a Truck VP, Adjunct Professor, Jefferson University

-Darrell Campana, RLA, ASLA, Adjunct Professor, Jefferson University

-Richard Newton, RLA, ASLA, Adjunct Professor, Jefferson University
+Darrell Campana, RLA, ASLA, Adjunct Professor, Jefferson University Richard Newton, RLA, ASLA, Adjunct Professor, Jefferson University

 Dr. Drew Harris Adjunct Professor, Jefferson University

 Teddy Pickering, Jefferson Student

-Hunter Dyson, Jefferson Student
+$\textbf{Hunter Dyson,} \ \textbf{Jefferson Student}$

 Darby Mann, Jefferson Student

 Ben Nardi, Jefferson Student

 Ted Behr Southwest Globe Times

 Victoria Miles Chambliss, Empowered Community Development Corporation

 Community Members Like You!

 PARK IN A TRUCK PARKS

 Cecil Street Park

 Kingsessing Avenue and Cecil Street, Kingsessing, Philadelphia

-Park Planting Prototypes LandHealth Nursery, West Philadelphia
+Park Planting Prototypes

+LandHealth Nursery, West Philadelphia

 HYP Park

 North Phillips and West Dauphin Streets, West Kensington, Philadelphia

 Melon Street Park

 38th and Melon Streets, Mantua, Philadelphia

-More to Come!
+Glenda Anne Memorial Park

+59th and Greenway Ave, Kingsessing, Philadelphia

+6oth and Greenway

+60th and Greenway Ave Kingsessing, Philadelphia

+Park in a Truck

 The Landscape Architecture Program +

 The Lab for Social and Urban Innovation

 Thomas Jefferson University

 Philadelphia, PA USA